Is Microsoft undervalued based on future cash flows and its price relative to the stock market?

 - Microsoft's earnings growth has exceeded the industry average over the past year.

-- Microsoft earnings have fallen over the past 5 years.
+- Microsoft has improved earnings in the past 5 years.

 Microsoft's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.